nsmithuk/naughty-nameserver/README.md

 by providing a simple method for generating DNS responses with deterministic outcomes.
 It serves multiple DNS zones, each configured to return either valid or invalid responses, depending on the testing scenario.

-Originally intended as a mock for unit testing Go-based DNSSEC validators, Naughty Nameserver has since become widely used as a server that responds to actual DNS lookups.
+Originally intended as a mock for unit testing Go-based DNSSEC validators, Naughty Nameserver morphed into a server that responds to actual DNS lookups.
 This makes it a versatile tool for developers and testers working with DNSSEC.

-### Real-Time DNS Queries
+## Features

-Naughty Nameserver can be used as a live DNS server, responding to actual DNS queries.
+- **Real-Time DNS Queries**: Naughty Nameserver can be used as a live DNS server, responding to actual DNS queries.
 This makes it a powerful tool for developers and network administrators needing a reliable resource for DNSSEC validation testing.
-A hosted version of this is running on the domain `naughty-nameserver.com`.
+A hosted version is running on the domain `naughty-nameserver.com`.

-### Unit Testing in Go
-Naughty Nameserver can be integrated into Go-based DNSSEC validator unit tests, especially when using [miekg/dns](https://github.com/miekg).
-It provides a mock of the DNS hierarchy, including the root zone, allowing you to test full trust chains using a mocked trust anchors.
+- **Unit Testing in Go**: Naughty Nameserver can be integrated into Go-based DNSSEC validator unit tests, especially when using [miekg/dns](https://github.com/miekg/dns).
+It provides a mock of the DNS hierarchy, including the root zone, allowing you to test full trust chains using a mocked trust anchor.

 > [!CAUTION]